hyunjuk1/hyunjuk1.github.io/_pages/teaching.md

 Guest lectures
 ------

+2022	Guest Lecturer, Advanced Methods for Statistical Genetics and Genomics (JHSPH 140.686).
+Topic: An introduction to Mendelian randomization.

 2020	Guest Lecturer, Methods in Biostatistics (JHSPH 140.654).
 Topic: Multiple comparisons in genetic and genomic studies.

 2020	Guest Lecturer, Advanced Methods for Statistical Genetics and Genomics (JHSPH 140.686).
 Topic: An introduction to Mendelian randomization.